Lpn Resume Example

 You should also cover soft skills-communication, teamwork, and patience.
 Around 70% of employers look for these, even in clinical settings.

 Don’t forget tech skills.
-If you use electronic health records or specific rehab tools, name them.
+If you use electronic health records or specific rehab tools, name them, and consider referencing these skills in your cover letter as well.
 This helps your resume match what hiring managers want.

 Wrap up your skills section by quickly mentioning patient types you support, like post-surgery or stroke recovery.
 This shows your experience matches their job needs.